India lives in several centuries at the same time.

 It most be observed that while Self-Protective Leadership (the self-conscious style that focuses on “face-saving”, on the safety and protection of the leader) is seen in a negative light in most other cluster - with an average Globe group score of 3.42 - in Southern-Asia is deemed to have no impact on effective leadership skills (Southern-Asia score, 3.83).

-Upcoming posts:
+Related posts:

-- The Nordic Europe cluster
+- The Nordic Cluster

 SOURCES: